expectedparrot/edsl/docs/language_models.rst

     'llama-2-70b-chat-hf',
     'mixtral-8x7B-instruct-v0.1']

+The available models are updated regularly.
+A current list is also available at :py:class:`edsl.enums.LanguageModelEnum`.

 *If you don't see a model that you want to work with, please send us a feature request to add it!*